NormalVR/Normcore-Documentation/src/realtime/realtimeview.md

 ---
 # RealtimeView

-// TODO: Do a pass on this.
-Add links to relevant documentation.
-Talk about how the scene view UUID isn't public and shouldn't be used directly.
-It's only displayed so you can compare it between projects.
-Link to ownership document.
-Make sure the settings outlined here are up to date.

-RealtimeViews are used to link a RealtimeComponent and its model to the datastore.
+A RealtimeView is used to identify a game object and its [RealtimeComponents](./realtimecomponent) across multiple clients.
 When a prefab is instantiated, RealtimeView creates a model for each RealtimeComponent on the prefab and puts it into the datastore.
 Then when the prefab is instantiated on other clients, RealtimeView will connect the model in the datastore with its respective RealtimeComponent on the prefab.

 ## Editor Interface